root-11/tablite/README.md

 # at this point we're using 60.0 Mb to store 10 lists with 1 million integers.
 L.clear()
 ```
-A: Array's don't handle None's well and we get that frequently in dirty csv data.

 Now let's use Table: